Sunkio/bookbot/README.md

 <!-- ![GitHub](https://img.shields.io/github/license/sunkio/bookbot) -->

 ## Details
 The program creates a report with the word count from each file as well as a list of letters in that file from the English alphabet and the amount of their occurrences in descending order.
-See below for a [[2022-10-29-12-50_README_Bookbot_python#Sample Terminal Output|sample output]].
+See below for a [sample output](#sample-terminal-output).

 ## Installing / Getting started
 Requires python3.7+